ZaichieXD/Gas_Prediction/README.md

-# GasPrediction
+# Gas Prediction

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This project is the front end of our Prediction Model

 ## Development server